 In 2002 the original White Oaks cottage was re-located and two new three bedroom, two bathroom Superior Cottages were built on that site.
 Named the Maples and White Oaks these two are now the largest and most luxurious accommodations on the property.
 The original White Oaks (now the Homestead) cottage which had much history on the property was placed on a new foundation and completely renovated and updated in late 2002.
 It still features the original floor and ceiling boards and has lots of space and character.
 After being rented long term for the first year it became available for daily and weekly rentals starting in February of 2004.

 Pine Vista Resort is now renting Heritage Manor as of 2008 for a total of 25 accommodations.
 We continue to do yearly renovations and upgrades on the accommodations to ensure they meet or exceed our four star grading and more importantly our guest expectations.

 The resort also consists of 25 seasonal campsites.
 Started back in the 1970's it too has transformed, now with modern, fully equipped trailers and landscaped lots.
 Many of these campers were originally guests and consist of Semi-retired or young retirees.

 This is an overview of the evolution of Pine Vista Resort from 1945 to the present time.
-It is currently run by General Manager, Kevin Drain and a small carefully chosen staff.
+It is currently owned and operated by Kevin & Julie Drain and a small carefully chosen staff.